-A compliant E2E orchestrating framework makes use of one separate directory per each session execution and the input files that support an execution are copied to this session directory by the orchestrating framework.
-To avoid disk space over usage the user can have large files be part of a simulation as "auxiliary files".
-An "auxiliary file" is therefore a data file that is used as input to the simulation/processing chain but that will not be duplicated and stored in the session folder (e.g. a large orbit data file or a reference data file which does not change).
-Any auxiliary files are not declared in the command line as inputs but passed to the module as a parameter within the configuration file as explained in section 2.2.6.
+A compliant E2E orchestrating framework makes use of one separate directory per each session execution where it will copy the required input files not generated by the modules (e.g. input for the first module or initial data).
+This copy includes directories and their content whenever the input is specified as such.
+To avoid disk space overuse the developer can define large input files as "auxiliary files".

+An "auxiliary file" is therefore a data file that is used as input to the simulation/processing chain but that will not be duplicated and stored in the session execution folder e.g. of candidates are a very large orbit files, Databases, LUTs or reference data files which do not change (e.g. physical constants).
+The "auxiliary files" are consequently not declared in the command line as inputs but passed to the module as a parameter within the configuration file described in section 2.2.6) and therefore not processed/visible by the orchestrating framework6.